Shaving in Judaism: In rabbinic literature of the Middle Ages

 The Shulchan Aruch quotes the Talmud that because scissors have two blades, it would therefore be permitted to trim the beard by using them since the cutting action would come from contact between two blades and not from that between blade and skin.
 In Germany and Italy, by the end of the seventeenth century, Jews started removing beards with the aid of pumice stones and chemical depilatories, which would leave the face smooth as if it had been shaven.
 These are non-razor shaves, which are not prohibited.
-Menachem Mendel Schneersohn argued that shaving a beard would fall under the biblical regulation against crossdressing (he also extended the prohibition for wanton destruction to destroying the hair of the beard); the Shulchan Aruch interpreted this regulation in a different way, arguing that it forbade men from removing hair from areas where women were accustomed to removing hair, such as underarm hair and pubic hair.
+The third Lubavitcher Rebbe, Menachem Mendel Schneersohn, argued that shaving a beard would fall under the biblical regulation against crossdressing (he also extended the prohibition for wanton destruction to destroying the hair of the beard); the Shulchan Aruch interpreted this regulation in a different way, arguing that it forbade men from removing hair from areas where women were accustomed to removing hair, such as underarm hair and pubic hair.

 In the early Middle Ages, Jewish custom concerning beards followed the fashions of each nation; in Germany, France, and Italy, Jews removed their beards, but in Muslim countries, Jews grew them long.
 In 1720, a mild confrontation arose between a group of Italian Jews, who had migrated to Salonica in the Ottoman Empire, and the local Jewish population because the Italians didn't wear beards while the local population insisted they were necessary.
 It was later remarked by Jacob Emden that the Jewish population in Western Europe had objected to these regulations so much that it had been impractical to enforce them, There had also been prominent opponents of beards, such as Joseph Solomon Delmedigo, to whom is attributed the epigram, "If men are judged wise by their beards and their girth, then goats were the wisest of creatures on earth."

 In Kabbalah

 The Zohar, one of the primary sources of Kabbalah, attributes holiness to the beard and strongly discourages its removal, declaring that even the shortening of a beard by scissors is a great sin.
 It was said that Isaac Luria, a significant figure in the history of Kabbalistic mysticism, meticulously avoided touching his beard lest he should accidentally cause hairs to drop from it.
 Kabbalistic teachings gradually spread into Slavic regions.
 Consequently, beard trimming was discouraged in these areas, even if it involved scissors.
-Hasidic Jews more closely followed Kabbalistic practices than Litvaks and Misnagdim; Hasidic Jews who are known for the distinctive beards.
+Hasidic Jews more closely followed Kabbalistic practices than Litvaks and Misnagdim; Hasidic Jews are often known for the distinctive beards.
 However, in Italy, shaving the beard was so popular that even the Italian followers of Kabbalah did it; an Italian Kabbalist even argued that beard shaving was only prohibited in Canaan and was to be encouraged elsewhere.